 When moving to Canada, adapting to the local job market and finding employment in the desired field is often top-of-mind for many newcomers.
 The pandemic has made the job search process more competitive, driving job seekers to put their best foot forward when applying to open positions.

 One of the areas you may need to work through during your job search journey in Canada is employment gaps.
 Employment gaps are periods during your professional career in which you did not have formal employment.
-You may have a gap while working in your home country or while you settle in and try to find work in Canada or because you quit your job expecting to move, but now your plans have gotten delayed due to travel restrictions.
+You may have a gap while working in your home country or while you settle in and try to find work in Canada or because you quit your job a few months before your move to prepare for life in Canada.
 Whichever the case is, know that taking a break from the workforce is not an issue, but how you explain it is important.
 Be sure to clarify your reasons to employers and assure them that you are ready to join the workforce.

 Generally, you may expect to explain an employment gap at three places: a resume, a cover letter, and/or an interview.
 In this article, we will go over some tips and advice to help you structure your resume and prepare confident responses to address your employment gap(s).

 Adopt a resume format that helps minimize the gaps

 Review your resume and structure it in a way such that the employment gap is not obvious.
 One way to hide employment gaps (visually) on your resume is to omit the months and only list the years of employment for each job you’ve held.
 For example, you could say 2018 – 2020 (rather than June 2018 – March 2020) for a position.
 Do keep in mind that this strategy would only work if the gap is shorter than a year.

 Another way is to use a different format, such as the functional or combination resume.
 You can also experiment by starting your resume with a summary statement and career highlights section to showcase your skills and accomplishments, rather than what you did when (which is a characteristic feature of the widely-used, reverse chronological resume).